You can tell a lot about a person from the Fortran they write.

 You always knew where things were stored.
 Arrays were just arrays.
 If a variable was important across the model, you placed it in a COMMON block and moved on.

 Yes, COMMON blocks are considered outdated.
-Critics label them as global state.
+Critics label them as a global state.

 But in real numerical computing—neutronics, thermal-hydraulics, CFD—the issue is not about philosophical purity.
 The challenge lies in maintaining a consistent state throughout a large, coupled model without losing track of it.